Geography

 Nubia:

-The name "Nubia", which is widely used to designate the people of
+It must be noted that there is a distinction between the modern and ancient Nubians.
+The name Nubia, which is widely used to designate the people of

-people who dominated Kush beginning in the third century AD.
-Since "Nubia"
+people who dominated the Kushite kingdom beginning in the third century CE.
+Since Nubia

 was a source of gold to the ancient Egyptians, some historians speculate